ritvikmeharda/HR-Analytics/README.md

    - We analyzed the salary distribution of employees who left the company to identify any patterns or correlations between salary levels and attrition.
 This analysis helps in evaluating the impact of compensation on employee retention.
 3. Age Group of Exiting Employees:
    - By examining the age distribution of departing employees, we aimed to understand if attrition is influenced by factors such as career stage or generational dynamics.
 This insight can guide targeted retention strategies tailored to different age groups.
-4. Departmental Attrition:
+4. Job Role Attrition:
-   - We investigated attrition rates across different departments to identify areas with higher turnover.
-This analysis enables us to pinpoint potential issues within specific departments and design interventions to improve retention and morale.
+   - We investigated attrition rates across different roles to identify areas with higher turnover.
+This analysis lets us pinpoint potential issues within specific job roles and design interventions to improve retention and morale.
 5. Employee Tenure:
    - Analyzing the tenure of departing employees allowed us to assess factors such as career advancement opportunities, job satisfaction, and organizational culture's impact on retention.
 Understanding tenure patterns is essential for designing effective retention programs.
 6. Job Satisfaction Rating: